agnescameron/teaching-site/_pages/js-concepts.md

 ```
 console.log(people[4])
 ```
 Will give us an error like 'people[4] is undefined'. ono??!
 Why?!
 It's because our array elements are indexed 0, 1, 2, and 3.
 There is no element `people[4]`, and so the browser gets upset when we try to print it.

-It turns out you can do a lot of cool stuff with arrays!
-There will be a bit more of that later in this document, but for the full run-down head to:
+For more on arrays, [read this](https://www.w3schools.com/js/js_arrays.asp).

 ### objects
-Arrays are great, but sometimes they can be a bit light on information.
+Arrays are great, but they can't always organise all the information we have.
 For example, it's all very well to know that these people are in the class, but what if I also wanted to know their favourite foods?

 Objects give us a way of collecting together a number of *properties* that define a 'thing.' so, instead of just having a list of names, I can make a list of objects.
 In this case, my objects are *students*.
 Students are things with properties: these students have the properties `name` and `food`.